NIH Pain Consortium: Grant Mechanism Webinar Series

 A: Small businesses are generally eligible for both R61/R33 grants and U awards.
-Please check the specific Funding Opportunity Announcement (FOA) for eligibility requirements before submitting your application.
+Please check the specific Notice of Funding Opportunity (NOFO) for eligibility requirements before submitting your application.

 Q: How much pilot data and extramural funding should I have before I apply for NCCIH funding?

 A: Unfortunately, no answer would apply universally.
 You should contact relevant Program Officers for individualized advice.

 Q: I am a clinical researcher.
 Which grants would my research be eligible for?

 A: Clinical researchers are eligible for any grant mechanism from NIH that does not prohibit clinical trials.
 You should select an NOFO that applies to the phase of research on which you are working.
 Please note that the NOFOs discussed during this webinar applied to phased research.
 Clinical researchers should review K-awards.